latestcomment/hackathon2022_covid_tracing/README.md

 - Finding out the vulnarable point/location of Covid 19 infection.
 - Tracking Covid 19 positive cases.
-- Analysing the susceptibility of a person getting infected.
+- Analyzing the susceptibility of a person getting infected.

 # Here comes the Assumptions